VPAT

 Level A

-Supports Moodle generally does not impose any time limits on content or actions, with amsmall number of all number of exceptions, such as user session expiration and timed quizzes/assignments.
+Supports Moodle generally does not impose any time limits on content or actions, with a small number of exceptions, such as user session expiration and timed quizzes.

 User sessions can be extended indefinitely by users.

 Quiz/Assignment time limits are essential and cannot be extended by the user.
-However, accomodations can be made by instructors for individual students.
+However, accommodations can be made by instructors for individual students.

 2.2.2 Pause, Stop, Hide